fb-pixel

 Ingredients

-• 6 1/2 cups all-purpose flour or a combination of all-purpose and whole wheat
+• 6 ½ Cups All-Purpose Flour or a combination of all-purpose and whole wheat

 Instructions